Got a comment question I wanted to respond to here:

 I agree.
 I think the REAL value of twitter comes in from teachers learning / sharing with each other.
 I’ve already picked up some very useful information from twitter, and I’d like to add more people to follow (this is why I’m looking for a way to categorize / read) twits.

-Published on Friday, April 24, 2009 (9 years, 7 months, and 3 weeks ago).
+Published on Friday, April 24, 2009 (9 years, 10 months, and one day ago).
 Posted in: Educational Tech Support Twitter